egrommet/academic-kickstart/content/tutorial/2019-03-29-mapping-the-article-50-petition-in-r-and-ggplot.markdown

 The next thing we need to do is get the data out of the json file we just imported.
 If you click on the json_data object in the Environment pane, you'll see it is a list of two - double click to open it up and we cab view the file.
 Inside the json-data structure we can see data has a list of three objects inside it, opening that shows us attributes is where the intersting things are happening.

-There's a lot going on but there are two things that interest me for mapping - signatures_by_constiuency and signatures_by_county (this second one is for a later date).
+There's a lot going on but there are two things that interest me for mapping - signatures_by_constiuency and signatures_by_country (this second one is for a later date).
 Opening the signatures_by_country list shows it has the following elements **name, ons_code, mp, signature_count** for each of the 650 constituencies in the file.
 The ons_code will come in useful later when we want to merge our map and data together.

 We can move through the levels of our json_data object  in this fashion "name$parent_element$child_element".